GR Supra (2019-)

-We’ve found that dealers tend not to push optional extras such as cruise control or parking sensors, the latter being the most in-demand feature on a car, as voted for by Which? members in 2016.
+We’ve found that dealers tend not to push optional extras such as cruise control or parking sensors.
 Instead, they’re likely to focus on keeping the cost of the car itself as high as possible, doing their best to avoid giving too generous a discount.

-Furthermore, a Which? investigation found many dealers we spoke to pushed questionable finance options on our undercover shoppers, such as pricey insurance add-ons and GAP (guaranteed asset protection) insurance that cost hundreds of pounds more than you can find and buy for yourself online.
+Furthermore, found many dealers we spoke to pushed questionable finance options on our undercover shoppers, such as pricey insurance add-ons and GAP (guaranteed asset protection) insurance that cost hundreds of pounds more than you can find and buy for yourself online.

 Tell a broker what car you want, and they’ll go off and buy it for you.
 That means avoiding the dealership and, therefore, no haggling.
 A good broker will get you the car you want and save you thousands off the list price.
 Some brokers only operate online, but many allow you to call up and speak to an adviser.